Why Young Koreans Are Going Back to Saunas — and Redefining What Wellness Looks Like

 Saunas provide micro-recovery.

-A few hours of heat, rest, hydration, and stillness create noticeable physical relief without requiring major resources.
+A few hours of heat, rest, and stillness can reset both body and mind.

 Why This Matters Beyond Korea

-As economic uncertainty grows globally, high-cost self-care models may become less sustainable.
-People increasingly seek environments that offer restoration without exclusivity.
+As economic pressure increases, high-cost self-care may become less sustainable.

-Old spaces gain new relevance when cultural needs change.
+Old infrastructure gains new meaning when cultural needs change.

 Practical Understanding for Visitors